alex23lemm/AWS-AI-Services-R-Workshop/04_Rekognition_Custom_Labels_and_R/04_Rekognition_Custom_Labels_and_R.md

 You can use Rekognition Custom Labels to train your own machine learning models that perform image classification (image level predictions) or object detection (object/bounding box level predictions).

+Amazon Rekognition Custom Labels automatically selects the right machine learning algorithm to train your custom machine learning model based on the labeled data you provide without requiring deep learning expertise.

 In this workshop module we will train an object detection model to detect the Swoosh, Nike's famous logo that Carolyn Davidson designed in 1971.

 <p align="center">